 May people walking into a baby care, playgroup or Kindergarten classroom in a Waldorf school fall in love with the “old world” feel created by the wicker baskets filled with pebbles and other nature treasures, the simple cloth dolls, and play cloths.
 There is a reassuring charm these classroom spaces hold that remind us of calmer more carefree days, perhaps even of our own childhood.
 These classrooms strongly contrast the “modern” trend of bold primary colours, Astro-turf grass and the latest educational toy with all it’s bells and whistles.
 The contrast is so striking that a new parent meeting the Waldorf schools for the first time may well ask themselves “is this ‘old world’ approach to pre-school learning sufficient to meet the increasingly academic demands placed on young children by our conventional schooling systems?”
 Without a doubt the answer is “Yes!”

 Waldorf education is based on a deep understanding of human development that has been tested, refined and confirmed for nearly 100 years.
 The toys and teaching methods used in early childhood classrooms speak to the manner in which young children learn.
-Simply put the toys found in our classrooms pass through two check points before being confirmed as as desirable for the developmental needs of our youngest pupils.
-The first is the toys connection to the natural world: is it made of nontoxic natural fibers?
+Simply put the toys found in our classrooms pass through two checkpoints before being confirmed as desirable for the developmental needs of our youngest pupils.
+The first is the toys connection to the natural world: is it made of nontoxic natural fibers.
 The second is a question regarding the type of play that it engenders: does the toy leave room for imagination?
 If these two questions can be answered positively it is likely that they would make healthy and desirable play-things for our foundation learning.
-Why do these two checks in particular form the basis for out selection of toys.
+Why do these two checks in particular form the basis for our selection of toys.
 In order to understand why these checks are used we need to consider what each of these toys offers the young child.

 Natural firer toys